zachfloro/CS7641/Supervised Learning/README.txt

 This README file explains how to download and run the code in this repository.

+The repository containing the data and code for this project is on a public github at https://github.com/zachfloro/CS7641

 This project is coded entirely in python using an anaconda environment (environment.yml in the repository).

 ####### RUNNING THE CODE ################